Bob Tewksbury: Playing career

-Tewksbury's talent was initially discovered by Andy Michael in Concord.
-Michael contacted the New York Yankees and Tewksbury was drafted by them out of Saint Leo University in the 19th round of the 1981 Major League Baseball draft.
+Tewksbury was drafted by the NY Yankees out of Saint Leo University in the 19th round of the 1981 Major League Baseball draft.
 He earned a spot in the Yankees' rotation in 1986 after pitching 20 straight scoreless innings in spring training.
 In his major league debut on April 11, 1986, he allowed two runs in 7 1/3 innings against the Milwaukee Brewers, was credited with the win in New York's 3–2 victory, and received a standing ovation from the fans at Yankee Stadium.
 After the game, team owner George Steinbrenner sent him a bottle of champagne, which the pitcher never opened and kept as a souvenir.
 He played for the Yankees for two years, and was then sent to the Chicago Cubs.
 As a free agent in 1988, he signed with the St. Louis Cardinals, where he would stay until 1994.
 Again a free agent, he went to the Texas Rangers for a year.
 In 1996, he signed with the San Diego Padres for one more year.
 In December 1996, he signed with the Minnesota Twins and played for two years with the team, but shoulder problems effectively ended his baseball career after that.

 Due to the shoulder and arm problems he faced over the course of his playing career, Tewksbury became known as an excellent control pitcher.
 His best year was 1992, in which he went 16–5 on the season and had a 2.16 ERA in 233 innings pitched.
 He appeared in the All-Star game and was third in the Cy Young Award voting that year.
 His injury problems marred his success from that point forward, with his best post-Cardinals year being in San Diego, where he helped the Padres capture the NL West division title.